AliAymanMohammed/To-Do-App/README.md

   flutter_local_notifications: ^9.2.0

   Installation :
-  you can dounloead the project from here => https://github.com/AliAymanMohammed/To-Do-App, then implement it in your IDE(Android Studio or VSCode ) for Example.
+  you can download the project from here => https://github.com/AliAymanMohammed/To-Do-App, then implement it in your IDE(Android Studio or VSCode) for Example.